Quantcast

 Novel:

-Chu Qiao and Zhuge Hue become the king and queen of a northern kingdom in the mountains.
-There is no slavery in their kingdom.
-They have two children and one adopted child from Li Ce.
+Chu Qiao and Zhuge Yue become the king and queen of a northern kingdom, likely Mongolia, although it’s never explicitly mentioned.
+Their kingdom has no slavery.
+They have two children and an adopted child from Li Ce.
 Li Ce's second child is raised as the future emperor with strong support from Chu Qiao.
-It takes some time before they live together.
-They marry after they become a couple. (meaning they had sex before they married).
-Their sex life is very happy (lol) and Zhuge Yue never takes a concubine or another wife.
+It takes some time before they live together, and they marry after they become a couple, meaning they had sex before marriage.
+Their sex life is very happy (lol), and Zhuge Yue never takes a concubine or another wife.
+The ending focuses on all their grown-up children.
+It leaves room for a new story but it never gets concretized.

 So, indeed, a happy ending for them.